 Alexander's practice includes drafting, advising and providing court representation in the following areas:

-- Agency law with a particular focus on recruitment and estate agency litigation
+- Agency law with a sub-speciality in recruitment and estate agency litigation

 - Formation disputes including acceptance by conduct